Turning Symbolic Differentiation Automatic

 Notice the explicit forall

-a syntax tree, thus we can construct an expression from a polymorphic
+build a syntax tree, thus we can construct an expression

-function by substituting its argument by the constructor
+from a polymorphic function by substituting its argument

 .